 This Part shall not apply to: (i) facilities which provide

-food or lodging to regular boarders or permanent house guests only; (ii) private
+food or lodging to regular boarders or permanent house guests only; (ii)

-and (iv) occasional fund-raising events conducted by the same person no
+and (iv) occasional fund-raising events conducted by the same

-conjunction with a permitted restaurant."
+in conjunction with a permitted restaurant."

 Sec.
 4. The Department of Environment, Health, and Natural Resources shall report to the Joint Legislative Commission on Governmental Operations not later than April 1, 1992, on the implementation of the requirements governing bed and breakfast inns.